brechtbilliet/brechtbilliet.github.io/_posts/2022-7-14-why-and-how-i-created-a-spa-router-for-qwik.md

 I'm a big fan of putting state in routes.
 Not all state belongs there but keeping state in routes gives us some benefits:

-- We can bookmark a page without losing that state
+- We can bookmark a page without losing that state.
-- We can copy/paste routes and share them with other people without losing that state
+- We can copy/paste routes and share them with other people without losing that state that is kept in that route.
-- It's free to manage, no complex frameworks, no complexity regarding state invalidation etc
+- It's free to manage, no need for complex frameworks, no complexity regarding state invalidation etc...
-- We can use the browser navigation buttons to go back to previous states
+- We can use the browser navigation buttons to go back to previous and next states.

 #### Usability

-Having pages refresh on every route change can cause a certain discomfort when it comes to usability of our application.
+Having pages refresh on every route-change can cause a certain discomfort when it comes to the usability of our application.

-- Scroll positions being forgotten.
+- Scroll positions being forgotten on refresh.
 The application scrolls back to the top on refresh
-- Cursor position being forgotten.
+- Cursor position being forgotten on refresh.
-- Selected text getting unselected
+- Selected text getting unselected on refresh.
-- A video call that is being held or even a movie we are watching would be closed on refresh
+- A video call that is being held or even a movie we are watching would be closed on refresh?
-- Background sound being interrupted
+- Background sound being interrupted on refresh.
-- Realtime connections being closed and reopend
+- Realtime-connections being closed and reopend on refresh
-- Open dialogs, snackbars, banners and success messages are hard to show/keep alive on full refresh
+- Open dialogs, snackbars, banners and success messages are hard to show/keep alive on full refresh.
   Eg: Sending the contents of a form in page A, and navigating to page B on success.
 How and when would you show a success message?

 #### Performance